Skip to main content Skip to local navigation skip to chat with us

 Challenged Materials

-The CDA team is committed to building research collections that represent a variety of subjects, viewpoints and perspectives.
+CDA is committed to building research collections that represent a variety of subjects, viewpoints and perspectives.
 Community members who have concerns about any item in the Libraries’ collection should first read YUL’s Challenged Materials Policy.

 Library Statements (new course proposals or cyclical program reviews)